-This condition can be spread incredibly easily through oral sex, kissing, sharing of eating utensils and drinks, and pretty much any other physical contact.
+The condition can be passed on incredibly easily through kissing, oral sex, sharing of eating utensils and drinks, and pretty much any other physical contact.
 People with weakened immune systems are much more likely to catch the virus.
 This includes small babies, pregnant women and the elderly.

-Cold sores, also known as genital herpes, fever blisters and canker sores, are caused by the herpes simplex virus.
+Cold sores can also be known as genital herpes where fever, blisters and canker sores, are caused by the herpes simplex virus.
 There are several strains of this virus, two of which can cause cold sores.
 Both herpes simplex 1 and herpes simplex 2 can cause cold sores.

 However, the virus which is associated with cold sores is known as herpes simplex virus type 1, or HSV-1.
 There is still no known cure for the herpes virus.
 This is because of the way the virus itself attaches to cells within the body.
 Scientists are still trying to find a way to kill the virus, without killing the cell too.